 This is a simple recipe for a pasta salad with cucumbers and Italian dressing.
 It is a great meal for the hot summer days and perfect as an alfresco lunch with a cold glass of Pinot Grigio.

 One of the advantages of this simple pasta salad is that you can prepare it ahead.
 You can keep it cool in the fridge in an airtight box until you are ready to eat it.
 The amounts I used below are enough for 2-3 persons.

 There are literally hundreds of different types of Italian pasta.
 Which to use for this dish?
 Well, really I do not think it matters too much.

-I used some Tricolore fusilli, which adds a bit of extra colour to the dish, and the swirls tend to retain the dressing, which is quite thin and can run off easily.
+I used some Tricolore fusilli, which adds a bit of extra colour to the dish.
+Also, the swirls tend to retain the dressing, which is quite thin and can run off easily.
 I think it is sensible to use a pasta type that is not too large, as pasta does get bigger when cooked, as well as almost doubling in weight.